Why Your Personal Auto Insurance Won't Cover Delivery Driving

 Frequent Drivers (20–30 Hours/Week)

-At this frequency, you're accumulating significant business miles, increasing your risk exposure substantially.
+At this frequency, you're accumulating significant business miles and increasing your risk exposure substantially.
 Evaluate whether your current rideshare endorsement covers this volume, or consider upgrading to a hybrid commercial product.
-Some insurers — like Geico's hybrid rideshare policy — are designed precisely for this middle ground.
+Progressive's flexible endorsement and Geico's rideshare hybrid policy are designed precisely for this middle ground.
+For rideshare-specific needs, also review rideshare insurance options for Uber and Lyft drivers to see how those overlapping platforms are handled.

 Full-Time Delivery Drivers (30+ Hours/Week)